kkyr/fig/README.md

 ## Environment

-Need to additionally fill fields using the environment?
+Need to additionally fill fields from the environment?
 It's as simple as:

 ```go
 fig.Load(&cfg, fig.UseEnv("MYAPP"))